aws/sagemaker-python-sdk/README.rst

 Creating a ``serving_input_fn``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``serving_input_fn`` is used to define the shapes and types of the inputs the model accepts when the model is exported for Tensorflow Serving. ``serving_input_fn`` is called at the end of model training and is not called during inference.
-(If you'd like to preprocess inference data, please see ``input_fn``).
-This function has the following purposes:
+``serving_input_fn`` is used to define the shapes and types of the inputs the model accepts when the model is exported for Tensorflow Serving.
+It is optional, but required for deploying the trained model to a SageMaker endpoint.

-- To add placeholders to the graph that the serving system will feed with inference requests.
-- To add any additional ops needed to convert data from the input format into the feature Tensors expected by the model.
+``serving_input_fn`` is called at the end of model training and is **not** called during inference.
+(If you'd like to preprocess inference data, please see **Overriding input preprocessing with an input_fn**).

 The basic skeleton for the ``serving_input_fn`` looks like this: